wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

    <pre><strong>brew install jq</strong></pre>

    On Windows machines, the Chocolatey package manager is installed if not found.

    <a name="EnvVars"></a>

-   ### environment variables & values
+   ### Environment variables & values

 5. File <tt><strong>git-basics.env</strong></tt> is downloaded to your $HOME account folder (by a curl command):